jonathanbutler7/daily-upskill/README.md

 Building payments domain expertise for Staff Engineer promotion.
 The goal is to become the engineer people pull into design conversations when money movement, correctness, or risk is involved.

+The current payments architecture work is split across separate products:

+- `ledger-db` owns durable double-entry accounting, balances, idempotency, reversals, and the ledger state needed by downstream systems.
+- `projects/ideas/reconciliation-engine` owns the design for external report ingestion, matching, exceptions, and reconciliation resolution workflow.
+- `projects/ideas/wallet` and `projects/ideas/rail-sim` sit on either side of the ledger: wallet as the user-facing stored-value product, and rail-sim as a future external payment rail simulator.

 See `knowledge/career-path/` for the full plan.

 ## How I Learn